 Over recent years, we have developed a very effective surgical treatment for dogs with wobbler syndrome where compression of the nerve roots is present and pathological instability is suspected.
 In addition, cervical vertebral distraction-fusion will address spinal cord compression associated with different positions of the neck (dynamic lesions) and prevent ongoing repetitive trauma to the spinal cord.

 This technique involves distraction (stretching) of the adjacent vertebrae by placing a custom-made titanium bolt as a spacer device called a FITS (Fitz intervertebral traction screw) and using a universal linkage system called the Fitz Universal Spinal System (FUSS).
 A cervical Fitzateur was also developed specifically for this technique.
 Bone marrow harvested from the upper arm bones (humeri) encourages permanent biological fusion of the vertebrae facilitated by the plates, rods and screws.
 Because the implants are custom made and 3D printed based on the patients CT scan, the implants fit like a glove and this considerably reduces the risk of one of the screws damaging the spinal cord.

 This unique spinal fusion system was designed and developed by Professor Noel Fitzpatrick and has been used successfully in a number of dogs with wobbler syndrome.
 This system is currently only available at Fitzpatrick Referrals and we offer more options for cervical vertebral distraction-fusion than anywhere else in the world.

-In a recent published study of dogs undergoing cervical vertebral distraction-fusion for Wobbler syndrome at our orthopaedic hospital, bone fusion was documented in all dogs with long-term CT scan assessment.
+In a recently published study of dogs undergoing cervical vertebral distraction-fusion for wobbler syndrome at our orthopaedic hospital, bone fusion was documented in all dogs with long-term CT scan assessment.
 In addition, 94% of cases improved significantly six weeks postoperatively.